 All instructional programs are taught in buildings which have been specifically designed or modified to complement the projected instructional tasks.
 The Corley Building, expanded in 2009, provides instructional space and state of the art laboratories for engineering, computer science, and mathematics.
 McEver Hall, renovated and expanded in 2010, provides specialized classrooms and labs for Biological and Physical Sciences.
 Norman Hall, which was completed in 2007, houses the Department of Art and contains a gallery and specialized classrooms.
 Rothwell Hall houses Academic Advising, College of Business offices and classrooms, a trading room with a live Stock Market Ticker and Video Display Wall, and the Arkansas Small Business and Technology Development Center.
 Rothwell Hall was not only completed in Arkansas Tech’s 100th year of operation (2009), but is also Tech’s 100th building.

-The College of Professional Studies and Community Outreach is located at our Lake Point Conference Center which was acquired by Tech in 2006.
 The Center for Leadership and Learning, an academic facility acquired in 2009, is directly across from the Lake Point Conference Center, on Highway 333.

 Arkansas Tech University has several resources which lend themselves to serving the cultural and recreational needs of the University and surrounding community.
 The John E. Tucker Coliseum complements the instructional program by providing a modern setting for concerts, conventions, and sporting events.
-The Hull Physical Education building, renovated in 2001.
 The Witherspoon Arts and Humanities Building has a modern auditorium with a seating capacity of 742.
 The L.L.
 “Doc” Bryan Student Services Center constitutes the main facility for student services, student government, publications, and indoor recreational activities.
 The Arkansas Tech Museum, located in the Techionery Building, contains exhibits on archeology and early history of western Arkansas; museum lectures and events address cultural needs on the campus and in the community, and offer opportunities for students in the Parks, Recreation and Hospitality Department to become involved in interpretive activities.

 Pendergraft Library is open 97 hours per week except between semesters and during holidays.
 The state-of-the-art facility includes a variety of computer labs (both open use and instructional), a music/multimedia lab, two distance learning classrooms, a large conference room, five breakout/meeting rooms, ten group study rooms, satellite downlink, cable TV connections, 135 publicly accessible computers, 132 lab computers, about 400 data drops for laptop computers, and access to the Tech wireless network.